 Getting Started: Student Eligibility

-The Office of Special Services offers programs and consultations to empower students with disabilities reach their full potential.
+Student Accessibility Services offers programs and consultations to empower students with disabilities reach their full potential.
 Applicants interested in services and accommodations should complete the application process at the earliest possible time, preferably prior to enrollment in National University.
-To access disability-related services, students must submit the required documentation (provided below), and make an appointment with the Office of Special Services.
+To access disability-related services, students must submit the required documentation (provided below), and make an appointment with Student Accessibility Services.

 Step One: Complete and Submit Application and Documentation

 Submit an Application for Services and professional documentation of a disability.
 Prior to scheduling the interactive appointment (Step 2), an application for services and disability documentation must be sent and received.